 If you have clients in different industries with problems you’ve helped them solve, you must have individual customer stories illustrating those efforts.
 You can use your business website or blog to speak about the common issues and talk about the solutions you offered.
 It’s better to have customer stories that stress buyers’ problems and how you’ve solved them.

 5. They can build stronger relationships

 Most people like to be in the limelight, and the truth is, very few get the opportunity.
-So, when you approach a loyal customer to share his or her experience or journey with your brand, chances are he or she will be excited and ready for it.
-When you have a talented writer to pull off a good feature revolving around such experiences, customers will feel more special.
-This in turn can help you forge a stronger bond with them.
+So, when you approach a loyal customer to share their experience or journey with your brand, chances are they will be excited and ready for it.
+Customers will feel more special when you have a talented writer to pull off a good feature revolving around such experiences.
+This, in turn, can help you forge a stronger bond with them.